 - Build backlinks from authoritative domains in your vertical

-The flip side of this bias is encouraging.
+The flip side is encouraging.
 Originality.AI found that 48% of AI Overview citations come from pages outside the top 100 in traditional search rankings.
-You don’t need to rank on page one to get cited.
+You don't need to rank on page one to get cited.
 You need content that the retrieval system finds relevant, structured, and trustworthy.

 Actionable Steps by Platform